 - 12 boneless skinless chicken thighs

-- Combine tandoori marinade with chicken.
+- Cut each thigh into 4 pieces.
+Cut each breast, if using, into 8 pieces.
+Combine tandoori marinade with chicken.
 Refrigerate for at least 1 hour and up to 12 hours.

 - Soak skewers in water for 30 minutes.